 In September 2002, the Dry Creek Band of Pomo Indians opened a small portion of its River Rock Casino, and the full facility was unveiled in April 2003.
 The opening of River Rock, as an enterprise of the Dry Creek Pomo, has provided opportunities for the Tribe that were unimaginable only a few years ago.
-Having a vibrant business to call their own has energized Tribal members and provided them with greater opportunities for the future, including:

 Where there were once makeshift homes and trailers, casino profits are funding improved housing for its members through Tribal first-time home buyer programs and other assisted home-ownership opportunities.

-Improved Education and Funding for College
+Improved Education & College Funding

 In addition to generating funds that will be donated to local schools in the Alexander Valley, the Dry Creek Pomo intend to use casino funds to provide Tribal members a chance to get a college education — an opportunity that they might not otherwise have been able to afford on their own.